fynv/Three.V8/docs/Features.md

 setCallback('render', render);
 ```

 In the basic routine above, we register 3 callback functions for `init`, `dispose`, `render` events.
 In addition, mouse events are recieved and dispatched by the imported `view` object.
-The `view` object serves as a event dispatcher.
+The `view` object serves as an event dispatcher.
 The OrbitControls object uses `view` to listen to the mouse events.

 The basic routine contains a [GLRenderer](https://github.com/fynv/Three.V8/blob/main/docs/UserScriptAPIs.md#glrenderer), a [Scene](https://github.com/fynv/Three.V8/blob/main/docs/UserScriptAPIs.md#scene), and a [Camera](https://github.com/fynv/Three.V8/blob/main/docs/UserScriptAPIs.md#camera).
 These are
 wrappers of engine objects.
 The classes are defined in native code.

-The initial design requires an explicit `dispose` call for every engine object.
-The latest change allows objects to be automatically garbage-collected.
-So the `dispose` calls are no longer required.
+The each engine object has a `dispose` method, which can be called explictly to release the underlying resources before garbage collection.

 The OrbitControls is an ordinary JS object.
 The class is defined in "./controls/OrbitControls.js".
 The code is directly ported from [Three.js](https://threejs.org/).
 There are other utilities from Three.js like Vector3, Matrix4, Quaternion, which we are going to use later.